DiaaEsmail/Reconstruction-of-occluded-text-in-images-for-OCR-using-PConv/README.md

 an approach to reconstruct an image by using Partial Convolution, which comprises a mask and renormalized convolution operation followed by a mask-update step to automatically generate an updated mask for the next layer as part of the forward pass.
-The Experiments have shown that the proposed model can effectively and reasonably produce reconstructed images
+For the recognition task, I propose a no-recurrence sequence-to-sequence model that depends only on attention mechanism and dispenses completely with recurrences and convolutions.
+The model consists of an encoder and decoder, and uses stacked self-attention modules.
+The Experiments have shown that both proposed models can reasonably produce reconstructed images and improve the effectiveness of text recognition in these images.

 # Dependencies